clojure/core.typed/README.md

 analyzer namespacer (for analysis) and the Clojure namespacer (for macroexpanders).
 Though there are probably better justifications.

+### Defining Macros

+The ClojureScript analyzer does not understand how to define a macro during analysis.

+This is a problem when analyzing a file that defines macros it uses.

 ## Clojure Type Hints

 We should not reuse the syntax of type hints.